bdunko/Charon-s-Obol/notes/Obol/Planning.md

 		- [ ] Add a button to disable tooltips. (tab probably, also visible on screen).
 		- [ ] Can't accidentally mash through shop.
 Put a 1sec delay on entering shop and being allowed to press continue (don't show this visually, just ignore the click)
 		- [ ] Tooltip improvements/fixes (directional tooltips - tooltips prefer going in a specific direction depending on row etc)
-		- [ ] Coins with passives need some way of signalling.
-Maybe flashing icon...?
+		- [ ] Need some visual effect to denote passive
+			- [ ] ideal - rotating pixel around edge, but we would need to do a lot of annoying handling for this; it is not generalizable.
+We would need to hand-make an animation for each possible coin shape that has a passive.
+This is doable but inconvenient, especially for trials.
+In this case, we may as well just make the trial coin size uniform.
+There isn't really a good reason for them to be differnet like they are now tbh.
 		- [ ] Patron token passives (Charon included) should do an additional animation or raise or jiggle or something when they trigger.
 I could see a slight rotation shake being effective for both this and for coin payoffs.
 	- [ ] **Tutorial Tuning**
+		- [ ] fixed?
 			- [ ] Don't show UPGRADE mouse cursor change during tutorial until it is unlocked.
 			- [ ] Don't show upgrade prices or allow upgrades in the first shop.
 			- [ ] The Shop Mat should be brought to front when introducing the shop.
+			- [ ]  "Patrons have both an activated power" <- use POWER icon here instead of the word power
+			- [ ] Change POWER on patron tokens to a different color to imply it is different from other powers and does not recharge each toss like coins do.
+			- [ ] Force default tutorial coinpool when playing the tutorial (don't use any unlocks)
 			- [ ] We shouldn't show the first power coin until Charon introduces the shop a bit more.
 			- [ ] Make sure prices are reasonable. (possibly reduce them significantly during tutorial?)
-		- [ ] Mouse cursor replacements need scaling based on the size of the window.
-Right now they are constant size.
-This makes them very large on smaller monitors and smaller on large ones.
-		- [ ] "Patrons have both an activated power" <- use POWER icon here instead of the word power
 		- [ ] When entering the shop, add a delay before you can click to leave (0.5 second should be plenty).
-Prevent accidental rushing through shop.
+Prevent accidental rushing through shop. don't need to show player disabled, just prevent clickty
 		- [ ] During the round, once a player has enough souls, Charon interrupts (just once) to explain that you can click the enemy to destroy it.
-		- [ ] Change POWER on patron tokens to a different color to imply it is different from other powers and does not recharge each toss like coins do.
-		- [ ] Force default tutorial coinpool when playing the tutorial (don't use any unlocks)

 **Backlog**
 - [ ] **More Characters (2-3 days)**